Asia

 From ~NZ$180 for a 2-week Asia policy with cancer cover (varies by age, cancer type, and specific countries)

 Premiums vary significantly by age, cancer history, trip length, and insurer.
-Get quotes from multiple providers to compare.
+Compare multiple providers for the most accurate pricing.

 Get Covered for Asia

-Compare all 7 NZ providers to find the best cancer cover for your Asia trip.
+Compare all major providers to find the best cancer cover for your trip.

 Compare Providers →